 Offering Interventional Cardiology in Williamsport, PA

 Interventional cardiology is the branch of cardiology that deals specifically with the catheter-based treatment of structural heart diseases.
 Our team of highly skilled and experienced cardiologists perform thousands of cath lab procedures each year.
-If you’d like to request a consultation to learn more about interventional cardiology in Williamsport, PA, Find a Provider at UPMC Susquehanna.
+If you’d like to request a consultation to learn more about interventional cardiology in Williamsport, PA.

-At UPMC Susquehanna, we offer the following interventional cardiology procedures.
+At UPMC, we offer the following interventional cardiology procedures.

 Cardiac catheterization is performed to further evaluate structural heart diseases.
 During this procedure, a small hollow tube (catheter) is moved from a blood vessel in the groin or arm through the aorta into the heart.
 The catheter may measure pressure within the chambers or move into coronary arteries and inject a contrast dye.
 Fluoroscopy (a special type of X-ray) or intravascular ultrasound may be used to take a better look at blockages in the arteries.